twpayne/chezmoi/README.md

 leaving personal secrets on your work machine or work secrets on your personal machine.

-### ...if adding new functionality requires effort
+### ...if your needs are outgrowing your current tool

 If your system was written by you for your personal use, then it probably has the minimum functionality that you needed when you wrote it.
 If you need more